top of page

 Women are stalked at a rate two times higher than men.

-If you're stalked, you might:
+If you are being stalked, you might:

 • Feel fear of what the stalker will do.